 England’s capital city entices many migrants every year, from the rest of the UK and abroad.
 Its vibrant atmosphere, brimming with culture and boasting one of the best transport networks in the world are just a few of the abundance of reasons people move to London.
 The main reason to move is for jobs or study – many Brits and people all across the globe relocate to London to further their career.
-However, the hustle and bustle of city life is not for everyone, yet some people need to travel into the city every day for work.
-If this sounds like you then read on – thanks to London’s immense transport links, LetBritain have come up with the best places to live around London, perfect for escaping a stressful city life but close enough to get to work on time every Monday morning.
+However, the hustle and bustle of London life is not for everyone, yet some people want to escape London but need to travel into the city every day for work.
+If this sounds like you then read on – thanks to London’s immense transport links, LetBritain has come up with the best places to live around London, perfect for escaping a stressful city life but close enough to get to work on time every Monday morning.

 Horsham, West Sussex – As Horsham is less than an hour’s commute to the capital, it’s amazing how different it feels from the bright lights of London.
 The historic market town is popular with families, and is a cheaper option than nearby areas such as Surrey.